Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-Outside of ChatGPT, researchers noted that they used a suite of available tools for qualitative research, such as NVivo, Atlas.ti, or Dedoose, and AI sometimes underlies these tools.
-Within these tools, participants were sometimes unsure whether they were leveraging LLM-based functionality.
-For example, participants (P4, P8, P9, P13) wondered: \textit{``does Grammarly count?''} Others mentioned explicitly that they engaged in AI features offered by these platforms, such as P7, who explained that through the tool Atlas.ti \textit{``people are getting suggestions [...] in terms of coding certain paragraphs or sentences as in our text or document.''} Participants did not necessarily feel agency over the intelligence embedded in these tools, as P1 explained: \textit{``Atlas sends me a thematic analysis that essentially aggregates stuff, I don't really like it,''} and P4 summarized AI features in these tools as \textit{``not by choice.''} Overall, participants were used to relying on technology platforms to help with research, though not all appreciated the increased inclusion of smart features.
+Outside of ChatGPT, participants shared that they used a suite of available tools for qualitative research, such as NVivo, Atlas.ti, MAXQDA or Dedoose, and AI sometimes underpins these tools' features.
+Participants were sometimes unsure whether these tools leveraged LLM-based functionality.
+For example, participants (P4, P8, P9, P13) wondered: \textit{``does Grammarly count?''} Others mentioned explicitly that they engaged in AI features offered by qualitative coding platforms.
+For example, P7 reported using the in-context code suggestions that Atlas.ti provides.
+Participants did not necessarily feel agency over the AI features embedded in these tools, as P1 explained: \textit{``Atlas sends me a thematic analysis that essentially aggregates stuff, I don't really like it,''} and P4 summarized AI features in these tools as something they see \textit{``not by choice.''} Overall, participants often relied on software platforms to help with qualitative research, though not all appreciated the apparent increase in ``smart" AI-based features.

-In contrast, some researchers mentioned centering a purposeful lack of advanced technology in their qualitative process.
-While all participants used their computers for analysis, they also talked about paring back their approach to remain close to the data.
-P6 explained that while they were \textit{``not quite as old school as the people who would cut out their coded texts and move it around, I basically do that in Word documents. [...]
-I don't even use a qualitative management software.''} A similar sentiment was echoed by P2, who recounted \textit{``I didn't like the restrictions and things the platform was putting on me, and I got really frustrated; I'm just familiar with Excel.''} These attitudes highlight how, for some researchers, any software interferes with their process.
+In contrast, some researchers shared they purposefully avoid advanced technology in their qualitative research process.
+While all participants used their computers for analysis, they also described paring back their approach to remain close to the data, particularly to data from participant interviews.
+P6 explained that while they were \textit{``not quite as old school as the people who would cut out their coded texts and move it around, I basically do that in Word documents.''} P2 echoed this sentiment: \textit{``I didn't like the restrictions and things the platform was putting on me, and I got really frustrated; I'm just familiar with Excel.''} These attitudes highlight how, to some researchers, complex software interferes with their process or can be hard to learn, and simpler solutions may meet their needs.